google/WebFundamentals/src/content/en/updates/2020/09/migrating-to-js-modules.md

 ## The benefits of standards

-Out of the existing module systems, we chose ES modules as the one to migrate to.
+Out of the existing module systems, we chose JavaScript modules as the one to migrate to.
-At the time of that decision ES modules were still shipping behind a flag in Node.js and a large amount of packages available on NPM did not have an ES modules bundle we could use.
+At the time of that decision JavaScript modules were still shipping behind a flag in Node.js and a large amount of packages available on NPM did not have an JavaScript modules bundle we could use.
-Despite this, we concluded that ES modules were the best option.
+Despite this, we concluded that JavaScript modules were the best option.

-The primary benefit of ES modules is that it is **the standardized module format for JavaScript**.
+The primary benefit of JavaScript modules is that it is **the standardized module format for JavaScript**.
 When we listed the downsides of the `module.json` (see above), we realized that almost all of them were related to using a non-standardized and unique module format.

 > Choosing a module format that is non-standardized means that we have to invest time ourselves into building integrations with the build tools and tools our maintainers used.

 These integrations often were brittle and lacking support for features, requiring additional maintenance time, sometimes leading to subtle bugs that would eventually ship to users.

-Since ES modules were the standard, it meant that IDEs like VS Code, type checkers like Closure Compiler/TypeScript and build tools like Rollup/minifiers would be able to understand the source code we wrote.
+Since JavaScript modules were the standard, it meant that IDEs like VS Code, type checkers like Closure Compiler/TypeScript and build tools like Rollup/minifiers would be able to understand the source code we wrote.
-Moreover, when a new maintainer would join the DevTools team, they would not have to spend time learning a proprietary `module.json` format, whereas they would (likely) already be familiar with ES modules.
+Moreover, when a new maintainer would join the DevTools team, they would not have to spend time learning a proprietary `module.json` format, whereas they would (likely) already be familiar with JavaScript modules.

 Of course, when DevTools was initially built, none of the above benefits were there.
-It took years of work in standards groups, runtime implementations and developers using ES modules providing feedback to get to the point where they are now.
+It took years of work in standards groups, runtime implementations and developers using JavaScript modules providing feedback to get to the point where they are now.
-But when ES modules became available we had a choice to make: either keep maintaining our own format, or invest in migrating to the new one.
+But when JavaScript modules became available we had a choice to make: either keep maintaining our own format, or invest in migrating to the new one.

 ## The cost of the shiny new

-Even though ES modules had plenty of benefits that we would like to use, we remained in the non-standard `module.json` world.
+Even though JavaScript modules had plenty of benefits that we would like to use, we remained in the non-standard `module.json` world.
-Reaping the benefits of ES modules meant that we had to significantly invest in cleaning up technical debt, performing a migration that could potentially break features and introduce regression bugs.
+Reaping the benefits of JavaScript modules meant that we had to significantly invest in cleaning up technical debt, performing a migration that could potentially break features and introduce regression bugs.

-At this point, it was not a question of "Do we want to use ES modules?", but a question of **"How expensive is it to be able to use ES modules?"**.
+At this point, it was not a question of "Do we want to use JavaScript modules?", but a question of **"How expensive is it to be able to use JavaScript modules?"**.
 Here, we had to balance the risk of breaking our users with regressions, the cost of engineers spending (a large amount of) time migrating and the temporary worse state we would work in.

 That last point turned out to be very important.
-Even though we could in theory get to ES modules, during a migration we would end up with code that would have to take into account **both** `module.json` and ES modules.
+Even though we could in theory get to JavaScript modules, during a migration we would end up with code that would have to take into account **both** `module.json` and JavaScript modules.
 Not only was this technically difficult to achieve, it also meant that all engineers working on DevTools would need to know how to work in this environment.
-They would have to continuously ask themselves "For this part of the codebase, is it `module.json` or ES modules and how do I make changes?".
+They would have to continuously ask themselves "For this part of the codebase, is it `module.json` or JavaScript modules and how do I make changes?".

 > Sneak peek: The hidden cost of guiding our fellow maintainers through a migration was bigger than we anticipated.

-After the cost analysis, we concluded that it was still worthwhile to migrate to ES modules.
+After the cost analysis, we concluded that it was still worthwhile to migrate to JavaScript modules.
 Therefore, our main goals were the following:

-1. Make sure that the usage of ES modules reaps the benefits to the fullest extent possible.
+1. Make sure that the usage of JavaScript modules reaps the benefits to the fullest extent possible.
 2. Make sure that the integration with the existing `module.json`-based system is safe and does not lead to negative user impact (regression bugs, user frustration).
 3. Guide all DevTools maintainers through the migration, primarily with checks and balances built-in to prevent accidental mistakes.